 To comply with O.C.
 359/2018, a Neighbourhood adjustment (see definition on page 17) has been applied to Neighbourhood 8887 to account for its unique nature.
-For the purpose of the 2023 valuation, the determination of market value took into consideration the following:
+For the purpose of the 2025 valuation, the determination of market value took into consideration the following:

-- recent sales of similar properties that occurred within Leduc County, including Nisku; - recent sales of similar properties that occurred within the Discovery Lands; - recent listings of properties within the Discovery Lands.
+- recent sales of similar properties that occurred within Leduc County, including Nisku; - recent sales of similar properties that occurred within the Edmonton South Central neighbourhood; - recent listings of properties within the Edmonton South Central neighbourhood.